 Catch the Game at Walk On’s: A new addition to Harrah’s, Walk On’s Sports Bistreaux is a sports bar that boasts former NFL Quarterback Drew Brees as an investor.
 The shrine to sports viewing can be found in the former Toby Keith’s I Love This Bar and Grill location.

-Grab a Drink at Carnival Court: An outdoor bar nestled between Harrah’s and LINQ, Carnival Court is beloved for flair bartending and live music from bands like The District, the Whip Its, and more.
+Grab a Drink at Carnaval Court: An outdoor bar nestled between Harrah’s and LINQ, Carnaval Court is beloved for flair bartending and live music from bands like The District, the Whip Its, and more.
 Better yet, no cover charge is required, even during live entertainment.
 Stop in for a drink or 8 and enjoy an upbeat, party atmosphere.

 Play Keno: Harrah’s offers one of the last live keno games on the Strip.
 For those unfamiliar, the premise of the game involves players guessing which numbered balls will be pulled from a bowl.
 The more numbers you guess right, the more you win.